 “President Trump just attacked me and lied about me,” Greene posted.
 “I haven’t called him at all, but I did send these text messages today.
 Apparently this is what sent him over the edge.
 The Epstein files.”

 “I will not apologize for that.
-The country deserves transparency in these files and I don’t believe that rich powerful people should be protected if they did anything wrong,” Greene said Sunday.
+The country deserves transparency in these files, and I don’t believe that rich powerful people should be protected if they did anything wrong,” Greene said Sunday.

-It’s not the first time in recent months that Greene has publicly broken with the president.
+It was not the first time in recent months that Greene has publicly broken with the president.

-She even sought to pivot from her hyperpartisan, confrontational approach on an episode of The View, the daytime talk show whose hosts have long feuded with Trump, earlier this month.
-During the show, she surprised the hosts by expressing her criticism for the Republican Party.“Health care costs have risen and risen and risen and risen.
+She sought to pivot from her hyperpartisan, confrontational approach on an episode of ABC’s “The View,” the daytime talk show whose hosts have often feuded with Trump, earlier this month.
+During the show, she surprised the hosts by criticizing the Republican Party.
+“Health care costs have risen and risen and risen and risen.
 But I’m gonna pick on Republicans.
 Republicans never fixed it.
 And then the ACA tax credits were passed in 2021, and there was a sunset date at the end of this year, and Republicans never made a plan for that,” Greene said.

 “There’s a lot of ideas, there’s a lot of bills, but there’s no consensus.
 And I think that’s a failure,” she continued.